FediSalhi/AStarAlgorithm/README.md

 cmake ..
 make
 ```
 If the project is successfully built, `A_STAR_SEARCH_ALGORITHM` executable file will be created in the `build` folder.
-Run the program using using this command:
+Run the program using this command:
 ```
 ./A_STAR_SEARCH_ALGORITHM
 ```